billy-j860/alx-system_engineering-devops/0x01-shell_permissions/README.md

  Task 10.
 10-mirror_permissions
 Write a script that sets the mode of the file hello the same as ollehâ€™s mode Task 11.
 Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed
+Task 12.
+Create a script that creates a directory called my_dir with permissions 751 in the working directory